FabioArnez/FabioArnez.github.io/_posts/2025-10-25-UQ-BDL-UAV-System.md

 \end{align*}
 $$

 In this regard, with this experimental setup we seek to answer the following research question:

->   *__Can we improve the UAV performance and robustness to perturbations of the environment by using an uncertianty-aware DL-based navigation architecture?__*
+> **RQ-1<a id="rq:rq1"></a>**: Can we improve the UAV performance and robustness to perturbations of the environment by using an uncertianty-aware DL-based navigation architecture?

 ### Navigation Models Setup

-__Navigation Models Trainind Datasets.__
+__Navigation Models Trainind Datasets.__ We use two independent datasets for each component in the navigation pipeline.
+The perception CMVAE uses a dataset ($\mathcal{D}_p$) of 300k images where a gate is visible and gate-pose annotations are available.
+The control component uses a dataset ($\mathcal{D}_c$) of 17k images with UAV velocity annotations. $\mathcal{D}_c$ is collected by flying the UAV in a circular track with gates, using traditional methods for trajectory planning and control.
+The perception dataset is divided into 80\% for training and the remaining 20\% for validation and testing.
+The control dataset uses a split of 90\% for training and the remaining for validation and testing.
+In both cases, the image size is 64x64 pixels.

 __Navigation Models Baselines.__ Ideally, we would expect the UAV to have a more robust and stable navigation performance with a full uncertainty-aware navigation architecture and by using the expected value of the predicted velocities <d-cite key="lakshminarayanan2017simple,lee2019ensemble,nozarian2020uncertainty"></d-cite>, at the output of the system or the control component.
 To see if this premise holds, we compare the navigation performance from different UAV uncertainty-aware navigation architectures.
 The navigation models are listed below in <a href="#table:nav-models">Table 1</a>, showing the uncertainty-aware navigation architectures used in our experiments, and detailing the type of perception component, the number of latent representation samples (LRS), the type of control policy, and the number of control prediction samples (CPS) at the output of the system, as presented below: